HesselM/rpicross_notes/04-xc-setup.md

 ## Synchronisation of rootfs

-Both `rootfs` and the RPi need to be kept in sync when new libraries are compiled, installed or added.
-The initial sync is done with [rsync](https://linux.die.net/man/1/rsync) after which broken symbolic links need to be fixed.
-To ease this process sync-scripts have been developed:
+Both "rootfs" and the RPi need to be kept in sync when new libraries are compiled, installed or added.
+Synchronisation is done with [rsync](https://linux.die.net/man/1/rsync), but an additional step is required to fix broken symbolic links.
+To ease the full sync-process, dedicated scripts have been developed:

 1. Sync RPi with "rootfs"
     ```